benjaminpfleghaar/flexikon/README.md

 ## How to use

-The application uses additional packages.
+The application requires no further packages.

 -   Clone the whole repository
--   Run `npm install` in the app directory to install dependencies
--   Run `npm run start` to start the application
+-   Open the `index.html` or run `npm run start`

 ## Tech Stack